One of the questions I get asked often, is how I got into SEO.

 It’s this experience that differentiates me from my competition, and in this industry – experience pays dividends.

-Reading DIY SEO articles makes you as much a SEOer as reading MotorTrend makes you a race car driver.
+Reading DIY SEO articles makes you as much an SEOer as reading MotorTrend makes you a race car driver.
 Experience is in doing.
-I learned this the hard way in my early days, and continue to learn every day.
+I learned this the hard way in my early days and continue to learn every day.